Late 19th Century Ginza

 20th Century Ginza

-Most visitors to Ginza came only to window-shop, as the goods on display were far too expensive for most people.
+Most visitors to Ginza used to come only to window-shop, as the goods on display were far too expensive for most people.
 The area attracted young, modern men and women who were there more to be seen than to shop.
 The term ‘Ginbura’, or Ginza-crossing, was invented in the early 1920s when the Westernization of social values reached a peak (traditional values were reasserted as Japan approached WW2).

 In 1923 the Great Kanto earthquake struck, leveling Ginza completely.
-One of the most prominent buildings that was destroyed, was the Hattori Clock Tower which had been build by Hattori Kintaro, founder of the company that would one day become Seiko Corporation.
+One of the most prominent buildings that were destroyed, was the Hattori Clock Tower which had been build by Hattori Kintaro, founder of the company that would one day become Seiko Corporation.
 After the earthquake, the Wako department store was rebuilt on the site, quickly becoming as important a landmark as its predecessor.
 In the rest of the area as well, reconstruction proceeded quickly, and soon Ginza was humming with life again.
 A subway line was built through the area in the mid-1920s, adding to the crowds and the cosmopolitan scene.

 Ginza lost some of its edginess during WW2 when consumer goods were less available and traditional social roles were strongly promoted by the authoritarian government.
 Ginza itself was leveled again near the end of the war, along with the rest of Tokyo, when Allied aircraft made a firestorm of the city.
 After WW2, Ginza again re-emerged as one of the finest shopping areas in Tokyo.
 In 1987, Japan was near the peak of its economic bubble.
 Even though the economy of Japan is struggling these days, Ginza remains a consumer’s paradise filled with bright lights, expensive goods, and fashionable shoppers.